 Vertigo Is More than Just a Spinning Sensation

 There are a number of misconceptions about vertigo.
 One is that it is related to a fear of heights.
-However, vertigo, in reality, is a false sensation of movement.
+However, in reality, it is a false sensation of movement.
 This also dispels the idea that vertigo is always a feeling that the room is spinning.
 While that is definitely a false sensation of movement, the room may also seem to tilt or sway.
-Any false sensation of movement can be categorized as vertigo.
+Any false sensation of movement can be vertigo.
 In fact, it isn’t always the room around you that feels like it is moving.
-To prove that point, the next time you experience vertigo, find a safe place to lay down and close your eyes.
-Now you may feel like you are moving instead of the room (note: this may not happen with a mild case of vertigo).
+To prove that point, the next time you experience it, find a safe place to lay down and close your eyes.
+Now you may feel like you are moving instead of the room.

 Many Different Conditions Can Cause Vertigo, and Not All Are Vestibular in Nature

 There are many vestibular conditions that can cause vertigo.
-Benign paroxysmal positional vertigo (BPPV) is considered to be vestibular (although the actual cause is only determined in about half of cases).
+Benign paroxysmal positional vertigo (BPPV) is vestibular (although only about half the cases know the actual cause).
 Vestibular neuritis, labyrinthitis, and Meniere’s disease are a few other possible causes.
-However, vertigo can also be caused in the central nervous system (CNS).
-Examples include migraines, MS, stroke, and vertigo that is associated with cervical disease.
+However, it can also be caused by the central nervous system (CNS).
+Examples include migraines, MS, and stroke.
 In fact, head or neck trauma are common precursors to the onset of recurrent vertigo.

 Vertigo Isn’t a Condition on Its Own

 You often hear people speaking about vertigo as if it was a disease itself.
-Perhaps this is because only about half of people who get vertigo will ever find the actual cause.
-However, vertigo is a just a symptom.
-If you are diagnosed with idiopathic BPPV, that just means your doctor doesn’t know what is causing the vertigo and is using positional vertigo as a catch-all.
+Perhaps this is because only about half of people who get it will ever find the actual cause.
+However, vertigo is just a symptom.
+If you are diagnosed with idiopathic BPPV, that just means your doctor doesn’t know what is causing your symptom and is using positional vertigo as a catch-all.